The-Legendary-Z/The-Legendary-Z.github.io/index.md

-# Geometry Dash Micro+Click Challanges list
+# Geometry Dash Micro-Click Challanges list

 this is a test and i dont know a thing about making a website.
 The rest is default text :)